Elon Musk Applies Temporary Limits on Reading Twitter Posts | 📰 LatestLY

 Also Read | ED Raids in Karnataka: Enforcement Directorate Searches Five Locations in Bengaluru, Mandya in Ponzi Scheme Fraud Case.

-The Tesla and SpaceX CEO tweeted that verified accounts would be able to read 6000 tweets a day and unverified accounts would be able to read 600 tweets a day.
+The Tesla and SpaceX CEO tweeted that verified accounts would be able to read 10000 tweets a day and unverified accounts would be able to read 1000 tweets a day.
+Newly created unverified accounts will be limited to 500 tweets a day.

 The announcement comes after users reported they were met with error messages that read "Cannot retreive tweets."

-Thousands said they were unable to access the social media site, website Downdetector, which tracks internet disruptions, reported.
+Thousands said they were unable to access the social media site, according to website Downdetector, which tracks internet disruptions.

 Twitter on Friday began restricting content to users without an account, with Musk saying Friday that "drastic and immediate action was necessary due to EXTREME levels of data scraping."